Visiting Ephesus in Turkey: Day Trip to Ephesus from Izmir

 You see cats in most places in Turkey, and Ephesus is no different!

-The site is huge and you may wish to take a group or private guided Ephesus tour or even arrange a Ephesus day trip from Izmir.
-We did the Ephesus walking tour by ourselves and enjoyed the freedom of spending time at each monument as per our choice and gathering information through written signposts.
+We visited Ephesus by ourselves and enjoyed the freedom of spending time at each monument as per our choice and gathering information through written signposts.
 Unless you are a history student, about 3-4 hours is enough for the site.

 Ephesus is a veritable treasure trove.
 Everywhere you turn, there is an impressive and well-preserved monument.
 Excavation and conservation efforts in the past 150 years – which still continue – have revealed many stunning monuments of the Roman Imperial period.
 I talk about the 3 that impressed me the most.